Sierra Nevada National Park (Venezuela): Geography

 The park encompasses parts of six municipalities of the states of Mérida and three of the Barinas state.
 Its total area is 276,446 hectares, of which 185,886 ha (67.2%) belong to the state of Mérida, while the remaining 90,560 ha (32.8%) belong to the state of Barinas.

-The park includes the Sierra Nevada de Mérida, one of the two branches of the Cordillera de Mérida in the central Andes of Venezuela.
+The park includes the Sierra Nevada de Mérida and Sierra de Santo Domingo, one of the three branches of the Cordillera de Mérida in the central Andes of Venezuela.
 The area is rugged and contains the main peaks of the country: Pico Bolívar (4,978 m), Pico Humboldt (4,942 m), Pico La Concha (4,922 m), Pico Bonpland (4,883 m), and Pico Espejo (4,609 m).

 The Sierra Nevada is separated from the Sierra La Culata, another Cordilleran massif of the Andean mountain range, by the Chama River valley to the northwest and by the Santo Domingo River valley, Kettle Mucubají, and José Antonio Páez dam to the northeast.
 In the southwest, the boundary of the park forms the valley of the Nuestra Señora river, the left bank tributary of the Chama River, downstream from the city of Ejido.
 The park is in two major mountain ranges: the Sierra Nevada de Mérida and the Sierra de Santo Domingo, which are characterized by high peaks, glacial valleys, and river valleys.

 The park is in two major mountain ranges: the Sierra Nevada de Mérida and the Sierra de Santo Domingo, which are characterized by high peaks, glacial valleys, and river valleys.

 The main rivers are the Chama, Albarregas, and Mucujún flowing into Lake Maracaibo.
 Meanwhile, in the Orinoco basin, the main ones are the Caparo, the Santo Domingo, and the Cajurí that flows into the Uribante.
 In the park are also thirteen watersheds and ten lakes of glacial origin, whose global warming effects have been reduced; some of them are: Mucubají, La Negra, La Verde, and Los Anteojos.

 The vegetation of the park is representative of the Andean cloud forests, mostly trees, with well-developed undergrowth layers and numerous epiphytes and endemic species.
 At altitudes above 3,000 m, typical moorland vegetation develops, consisting of a large number of species of Espeletia.
 It also presents xerophytic scrub vegetation in the drier areas of the River Basin Nuestra Señora.
 In Barinas, the vegetation is predominantly forest, with trees up to 25 m height.